slowernews/wisdom-tldr/README.md

 > *'«What can you do?» instead of «Will you do this?».
 Never negotiate with yes or no questions.'*

+> *'the how question? instead of closed end question. yes or no. the how makes people have an opportunity to show how smart they are.'*

+> *'tone of voice is a big clue to know with whom are we negotiating:
+- the analytical cold guy is very patience
+- the assertive guy (trump) wants to make it fast
+- the accomodator: relationship is the most important

+> *'unexpressed feelings never die.'*
+> *'releasing pressure is different from venting.'*
+> *'the more influence somebody is the more they use we / plural pronoums.'*
+> *'there are so many wingmans breaking communication. looking for cliches, profanity, adjectives, emotions, whats important for them, body language.'*
+> *'listening for things taht you didnt see. for incongruences.'*

+> *'they will hurt, and than say what you have to say. people then are expecting and it doesn hurt as much.'* naming the negatives first.'*

 CHALLENGE: The deal will fall if both sides don't take what they need from it.

 > *'Peace cannot be kept by force.
 It can only be achieved by understanding.'*